-Kentucky meets this goal in part.
-Kentucky does not consistently outline or provide sufficient detail with regard to coursework requirements.
-The state should articulate guidelines regarding the nature and amount of coursework required of candidates and focus on those topics that provide the greatest benefit with the least burden to new teachers.
-Appropriate courses include grade-level or subject-level seminars, methodology in the content area, classroom management, assessment and scientifically based early reading instruction.

-The state is commended for the support provided through the Kentucky Teacher Internship Program and for ensuring that all programs can be completed within two years.
+Michigan does not meet this goal.
+Michigan should articulate guidelines regarding the nature and amount of coursework required of candidates.
+Requirements should be manageable and contribute to the immediate needs of new teachers.
+Appropriate coursework should include grade-level or subject-level seminars, methodology in the content area, classroom management, assessment and scientifically based early reading instruction.
+Programs should not be permitted to overburden the new teacher by requiring multiple courses to be taken simultaneously during the school year.
+The state should also ensure that the program can be completed within two years.